 Andrew Scheps wears many hats.
 He records, mixes, and produces.
 While this might seem normal to us, it’s testament to his diversity to do so on such a high level.
 Make sure you’re stepping out of your ruts and trying out new tasks.

 When he first hears a mix, he’s generally feeling it out.
 He’s been quoted as saying that the faders go up several times before a good static balance gets dialed in.
 Next time you do a mix, try out several different attempts at a static balance before you move on.
+I know I do that for most of my tracks.

 Look at his wall of gear and tell me you don’t feel envy.
 Trying out different stuff helps you appreciate the differences each piece has to offer.
 While some experts suggest you stick to just stock plugins, I believe you’re smart enough to try out a few.
 Learn your tools!